nepx/halfix/compatibility.md

 ### Windows 7
 The disk image I created requires a Pentium 4 or better to boot (it hangs on a `#UD` exception on FXSAVE).
 Unstable, it crashed with a BSOD.
 Can't use CDs because not all commands are implemented.
 Run with 512 MB of RAM.

+### Windows 8
+BSODs with a `KERNEL_DATA_INPAGE_ERROR`.
+Probably a device problem.

-### Windows 8, 10
+### Windows 10
-Won't boot.
-PAE, NX aren't implemented.
-I suspect that they'll need some SSSE3 instructions too.
+Haven't tried.

 ## OS/2

-Don't jiggle the mouse around during boot.
-It confuses the keyboard controller, which then causes OS/2 to be confused.
+### 1, 2
+Haven't tested.
+May not boot since floppy drive controller is completely inaccurate.

 ### Warp 3
-Boots and runs.
+During boot, OS/2 will complain about how it can't load `VCOM.SYS` (but it will still boot).
+This is because we don't emulate serial ports.
+Edit the lines out of `CONFIG.SYS`.

 ### Warp 4.5
-Boots and runs.
-DeScribe 5 works well.
+Don't jiggle the mouse during boot.
+It confuses the keyboard controller, which then confuses OS/2.
+Otherwise, it boots fine and is very stable.

 ## Linux